Welcome to Fife uses cookies to ensure you get the best experience on our website. Learn More

 18 miles/29 km

-Markinch Parish Church - The church is dedicated to St Drostan, a 7th century saint.
+Heading further along the route you will come to Markinch Parish Church - The church is dedicated to St Drostan, a 7th century saint.
 Many medieval pilgrims would have enjoyed a well earned rest here on their way to St Andrews.
 They may have passed Stob Cross just outside the village.
 It is, most probably a Pictish Stone, heavily defaced during the Reformation.
 The church tower dates from the 12th century and is one of the oldest buildings in Scotland still in continuous use.
 The cross on the pilgrim badge is based upon a mason’s carving high up in the west arch.
-If you stop here take time to enjoy ‘In the Footsteps of Kings’ augmented reality experience.
+This is another stop on the ‘In the Footsteps of Kings’ augmented reality experience.

 Ceres to St Andrews